Recent Alumni

 Food Science, BS

-Will Roder, who grew up in New Berlin, Wisconsin, is graduating this spring with a bachelor’s in food science and a certificate in fermented foods and beverages.
+Will Roder, who grew up in New Berlin, Wisconsin, graduated with a bachelor’s in food science and a certificate in fermented foods and beverages.
 In this Q&A, he talks about why he chose the food science major and his involvement in the Food Science Club.
 Will also received the 2024 Jacob Leinenkugel Diversity in Brewing Award.
 He plans to work in the brewing industry as a brewer.

 Cindy Dong